NataliaSanchezTamayo/VirtualUSG/Readme.md

 ## Register
 -When using this filter bitmapsender with splitcam you must make sure that the .dll located in the folder: \Cam\Debug is registered using regsvr32, and that .dll from other branches are unregistered!

+open Command prompt as administrator, go to the folder \Cam\Debug and run regsvr32 Cam.dll

 ## To run application
 Splitcam does not be to be running to send ultrasound information, however the splitcam driver needs to be setup for the correct filter and not other filters or cameras.